diginatu/nagome/docs/plugin.md

 Nagome message is JSON message which is used in communication with Nagome.
 All plugins and Nagome use this one message at each messaging.

-The basic structure of a Nagome message is like this.
+The basic structure of a Nagome message is like blow.

 +   Domain
 +   Command